Saturate/LazyFrog/docs/MISSION_AUTOMATION_GUIDE.md

 ### 4. Mission Completion

 **After all encounters**:
+- Game automatically transitions to treasure encounter (no button click needed)
+- Victory screen displays with:
+  - Crown graphic and "VICTORY" banner
+  - Food reward message
+  - List of essence rewards with quantities
+  - Blue "Continue" button
+- Click "Continue" to finalize mission completion
-- Final treasure encounter awards rewards
+- No console log for treasure encounter result (unlike enemy encounters)
-- Mission marked as "cleared"
+- Mission marked as "cleared" after clicking Continue
-- Can close mission and return to Reddit feed
+- Can close mission dialog and return to Reddit feed

 ## Automation Strategy